 How do I apply this?

-Want to read more from the letter to the Romans and the rest of the Old Testament and New Testament of scripture?
+Want to read more from the letter to the Romans and the rest of scripture?
 Consider the beautiful Bibles included in Alabaster's Complete Collection.